Agomelatine: Use in special populations

-It is not recommended in Europe for use in children and adolescents below 18 years of age due to a lack of data on safety and efficacy.
+It is not recommended in the European Union or Australia for use in children and adolescents below 18 years of age due to a lack of data on safety and efficacy.
 However, a recent 12 week study first reported in September 2020, and published in 2022 showed greater efficacy vs. placebo for agomelatine 25 mg per day in youth age 7–17 years and an acceptable tolerability profile with similar efficacy to fluoxetine.
 Only limited data is available on use in elderly people ≥ 75 years old with major depressive episodes.

 It is not recommended during pregnancy or breastfeeding.

 Contraindications

 Agomelatine is contraindicated in patients with kidney or liver impairment.
 According to information disclosed by Servier in 2012, guidelines for the follow-up of patients treated with Valdoxan have been modified in concert with the European Medicines Agency.
 As some patients may experience increased levels of liver enzymes in their blood during treatment with Valdoxan, doctors have to run laboratory tests to check that the liver is working properly at the initiation of the treatment and then periodically during treatment, and subsequently decide whether to pursue the treatment or not.
 No relevant modification in agomelatine pharmacokinetic parameters in patients with severe renal impairment has been observed.
 However, only limited clinical data on its use in depressed patients with severe or moderate renal impairment with major depressive episodes is available.
 Therefore, caution should be exercised when prescribing agomelatine to these patients.